levihernandez/OTel-SuperMarket-Demo/findings/otel-auto-instrumentation.md

 ![](../img/otel-auto-01.png)

 * Two spans were auto discovered (connect + SELECT marketdb)
-* The transaction query from the API is missing (might need additional configs or libraries?):
+* The transaction query from the API is missing (might need to manually instrument and add SQL tracing library):

 ```sql
 SELECT products.id,